moramadan98/phoneBook/README.md

 ### 4- Add number to existing contact

-The program will ask user to enter contact name which he want to add number to it, then the program will use search function to find the name.
+The program will ask user to enter contact name which he want to add number to it, then the program will use search function to find the name. <br />
-**If user don't enter name and press enter:**
+**If user don't enter name and press enter:**  <br />
-Invalid input error will appear.
+Invalid input error will appear. <br />
-**If user enter name doesn't exist:**
+**If user enter name doesn't exist:**  <br />
-Not Found error will appear.
+Not Found error will appear. <br />
-**Else:**
+**Else:** <br />
 Program will open new file "contact_name" with write permission (NOTICE: We assume that name earlier) and write the number, then write empty new line.
-Then, replace the old file with new file.
+Then, replace the old file with new file. <br />

 ### 5- Delete one number from contact

-The program will ask user to enter contact name which he want to delete number from it, then the program will use search function to find the name.
+The program will ask user to enter contact name which he want to delete number from it, then the program will use search function to find the name. <br />
-**If user don't enter name and press enter:**
+**If user don't enter name and press enter:**  <br />
-Invalid input error will appear.
+Invalid input error will appear. <br />
-**If user enter name doesn't exist:**
+**If user enter name doesn't exist:**  <br />
-Not Found error will appear.
+Not Found error will appear. <br />
-**Else:**
+**Else:** <br />
-Program will open file "contact_name" for read numbers, display them and ask the user to write the number he want to delete.
+Program will open file "contact_name" for read numbers, display them and ask the user to write the number he want to delete. <br />
-        **If user don't enter number and press enter:**
+        **If user don't enter number and press enter:**  <br />
-        Invalid input error will appear.
+        Invalid input error will appear. <br />
-        **If user enter number doesn't exist:**
-        Not Found error will appear.
+        **If user enter number doesn't exist:** <br /> Not Found error will appear. <br />
-        Program will open new file "contact_name" with write permission (NOTICE: We assume that name earlier) and replace the number with empty (NOTICE: This will the line of the name empty) then replace it with the original file.
+        Program will open new file "contact_name" with write permission (NOTICE: We assume that name earlier) and replace the number with empty (NOTICE: This will the line of the name empty) then replace it with the original file. <br />